moorelanguage/Temp-Kaxkeni/README.md

 ## Introduction
 This is just a small "Tëmp Kaxkëni" interpreter written in Python.
 The name literally means "Brain break it".
 This is basically just brainfuck but with Lenape words instead of symbols.
-This is version: 1.0.0 of Tëmp Kaxkëni

 ```
 > becomes mayai